Consensys/hyperledger-besu-ethers/README.md

 # Ethers.js

-Ethers.js version 5 is used as its modular packages make it easier to extend the classes to add private transaction support.
+Ethers.js version 5 is used as its modular packages makes it easier to extend the classes to add private transaction support.
 See Richard's blog on [Beta Release: ethers.js v5](https://blog.ricmoo.com/beta-release-ethers-js-v5-59d0db222d7b) for more details.

 For regression testing purposes, ethers version 4 is also installed in the devDependencies.
 This uses an npm alias which is available from npm version 6.9.0.
 See (this)[https://stackoverflow.com/a/56495895/3144809] Stack Overflow answer for more information.
 ```bash